 To understand Liver blood stagnation, you need to understand what Chinese medicine thinks about the function of the Liver.
 Read more about this at Liver Functions, but briefly, the Liver is said ‘to store’ the Blood and to keep your Qi moving.
 The Liver is also said to have a major role in regulating the contents of the lower part of your abdomen, ie inferior to your umbilicus.

 Putting those functions together you can see that if Liver Qi stagnates, it won’t be able to store the Blood properly, especially in the lower abdomen, and also there will be difficulties with Qi flow.
 Read on for the cause of Liver Qi stagnation.

 Stagnation of Liver qi over a long period is the cause.
 In traditional Chinese medicine, Blood moves only because Qi moves it.
 If there isn’t enough Qi to move it because the Qi is stagnant, then the Blood will stagnate.

-First the Stagnant Liver Qi must be dispersed so that Liver Qi flows smoothly, then the Blood must be regulated.
+The aim first is to disperse any Stagnant Liver Qi so that Liver Qi flows smoothly, then to ‘regulate’ the Blood.
 Acupuncture is usually very effective for this.

 However, because the root cause is emotional, the patient must be helped to recognise where his or her problems come from.
 If it is from a relationship they may need separate help in addition to acupuncture.